 Chronic disease is a long-lasting illness or condition that can be controlled but not cured.
-Between 2004 and 2013, chronic diseases ranked consistently among the top 10 causes of death in Clark County, the highest incidence of which occurred in the 89106 and 89101 zip codes.12
+Between 2004 and 2014, chronic diseases ranked consistently among the top 10 causes of death in Clark County, the highest incidence of which occurred in the 89106 and 89101 zip codes.12

-Compared to the U.S., Clark County obesity and physical activity indicators are more favorable.
-This may be due in part to an increase in grant funding to address physical activity and healthy eating.
-12 However, tailored interventions are still needed to address these health disparities; specifically, the high rates of obesity in adolescents and non-Hispanic Blacks.
-Continued investment in programming will be critical to continued progress.
+Clark County compared favorably to the nation on obesity and physical activity indicators.
+This may be due in part to an increase in grant funding to address physical activity and healthy eating.12 However, tailored interventions are still needed to address high rates of obesity in adolescents and non-Hispanic Blacks.3 Continued investment in programming will be critical to continued progress.